ChrisFisqly/ChrisFisqly/README.md

 ___

-## :hammer: I’m using the following tools/platforms:
+## :hammer: I am using the following tools/platforms:

 My favorite tools and platforms.
 I will always be a PC man.